Skip to main content

 enable_fuzz_testing()

-find_package will locate and load the cifuzz package for use when building the project and enable_fuzz_testing will enable the integration between CI Fuzz and CMake to run Fuzz Tests.
+find_package locates and loads the cifuzz package for use when building the project and enable_fuzz_testing

 note

-You need to add these commands before any add_library, add_subdirectory or add_executable directives, otherwise the targets will not be compiled with the correct instrumentation/build flags.
+You need to add these commands before any add_library, add_subdirectory or add_executable directives, otherwise the targets won't compile with the correct instrumentation/build flags.

 After adding the commands, the CMakeLists.txt should look like this: